Overcoming Insulin Resistance

 Several risk factors contribute to the development of insulin resistance.
 One of the primary risk factors is being overweight or obese.
 Excess body fat, especially visceral fat that accumulates around the abdomen, increases the likelihood of developing insulin resistance.
 Additionally, a sedentary lifestyle and lack of physical activity can contribute to weight gain and insulin resistance.

-See also Corn On Keto
+See also Mediterranean Keto Diet

 Another significant risk factor is a family history of diabetes or insulin resistance.
 Genetic factors can influence how the body processes insulin, making some individuals more prone to developing insulin resistance.
 Age is also a factor, as insulin resistance tends to increase with age.
 Hormonal imbalances, such as polycystic ovary syndrome (PCOS), can also contribute to insulin resistance.